jmelton15/Capstone1/README.md

 9. When using the app for the first time, bare-with the loading time if you are travling a long distance and looking for many points of interest along the way.
 Once the app has been used, the load times decrease exponentially, but there are a lot of checks that the program does to make sure it gets you a solid amount of non-duplicated results and makes sure that the results represent top-rated places.
+10. Each point of interest marker on the map is clickable.
+It will display the name, address, and a link to search the location online!
-10. Once you have successfully created a trip, click the "Save Trip" button found on the left hand side of the page by the trip form
+11. Once you have successfully created a trip, click the "Save Trip" button found on the left hand side of the page by the trip form
-11. A pop up alert should show up stating that your trip has been saved to your profile!
+12. A pop up alert should show up stating that your trip has been saved to your profile!
 Go have a look, your trip information including a photo should now be inside your travel journal; turn the pages!
-12. You have now successfully completed a smooth create and save transaction!
+13. You have now successfully completed a smooth create and save transaction!
+14. From here, in your travel journal, you can click the button under each trip and it will remake your trip again on the map for you to see.

 ## Reasons Behind API Choice and Site Ideas